maxijabase/TF2-Item-Plugins/README.md

 **This plugin makes use of the ``m_bValidatedAttachedEntity`` networked property, which bypasses the restriction made by VALVe where fake items are invisible to others.
 Everyone on the server will be able to see your items with these plugins.**

-## Requirements
+## Pre-requisites

-The plugins depend on the following extensions/plugins to be installed on your server:
+The plugins depend on the following extensions/plugins to be installed **and be working** on your server:
 * [TF2Items (1.6.4-279)](https://forums.alliedmods.net/showthread.php?t=115100)
 * [TF2Attributes](https://github.com/FlaminSarge/tf2attributes)
 * [TFEconData](https://github.com/nosoop/SM-TFEconData)